dmonn/behavioral-cloning/README.md

 To test out all the weights, I trained the model a lot of time (about 8 times per change) and then choose the best performing model.

+## Second Submission

-After the first submission, I added a translation function and played around with the learning rate.
+After the first submission, I added a translation function, provided by Vivek Yadav and increased  the learning rate.
+I removed the vertical cutting, so that I only cut from top and bottom, to add more detail to the camera images.

  The car now drives fully autonomously without leaving the lane.